 Update!
-The Uncorked Line is running on September 18, 2021
+The Uncorked Line is running February through September 2023!

 North Carolina is known for its breathtaking views of the Smoky Mountains and its lush pine tree forests.
 Drinking a glass of wine almost seems like a prerequisite for taking in the idyllic scenery.
 Fortunately, the Uncorked line on the Smoky Mountain railroad is offering a train ride that combines scenery with wine.

-The wine tasting leaves from the Bryson City station, and passengers can take either Tuckasegee or Nantahala Gorge routes.
-On the Uncorked lines, patrons ride in first class cars and enjoy opulence reminiscent of an era when rail travel was an expensive and novel method of transportation.
+The wine tasting leaves from the Bryson City station and follows the Nantahala Gorge route.
+On the Uncorked lines, patrons ride in first-class cars and enjoy opulence reminiscent of an era when rail travel was an expensive and novel method of transportation.
 Passengers can enjoy four samples of hand-selected wines courtesy of Lees at the Depot along with a mouthwatering number of food options.
-There’s a smorgasbord of cheeses including Havarti and Gouda.
+There’s a smorgasbord of cheeses including Cheddar, Pepper Jack, and Swiss.
 The hors d’oeuvres are followed by a salad and a fresh surf and turf entrée.
-This main dish features baked salmon with Dijon mustard and tender beef slices topped with a port wine reduction.
-A carrot soufflé and mashed potatoes make a hearty side to soak up that wine.
+This main dish features local trout and tender beef slices accompanied by seasonal vegetables and roasted potatoes.
+A vegetarian option offers grilled tofu with quinoa, vegetables, and a sweet chili sauce.

 And if you’re a novice wine drinker, not to fear.
 A guide narrates your experience, explaining the aromas, flavors, and origins of each wine, as well as why they pair well with a particular cheese.
 The guide also offers a crash course (perhaps a poor choice of words) on wine regions, grapes, and the wine industry in North Carolina.
 The wine is served in take-home stemless glasses (remember, patrons are on a moving train).

 View this post on Instagram